nystudio107/retour/README.md

 ![Screenshot](resources/screenshots/retour02.png)

+### Creating a Retour Redirect Field

+Create a Retour Redirect field as you would any other field; then set the default values for it.
+For new entries, it will default to the values entered here, so you can put your matching pattern in once, rather than having to do it for each entry.

+* **Default Legacy URL Pattern** - Enter the URL pattern that Retour should match.
+This matches against the path, the part of the URL after the domain name.
+You can include tags that output entry properties, such as `{title}` or `{myCustomField}` in the text field below. e.g.: Exact Match: `/recipes/{recipeid}` or RegEx Match: `.*RecipeID={recipeid}$` where `{recipeid}` is a field handle to a field in this entry.
+* **Default Pattern Match Type** - What type of matching should be done with the Legacy URL Pattern.
+Details on RegEx matching can be found at [regexr.com](http://regexr.com) If a plugin provides a custom matching function, you can select it here.
+* **Default Redirect Type** - Select whether the redirect should be permanent or temporary.
+* **Redirect Changeable** - Whether to allow the user to change the redirect while editing the entry.

+### Configuring a Retour Redirect Field

 * **Legacy URL Pattern** - Enter the URL pattern that Retour should match.
 This matches against the path, the part of the URL after the domain name.
 You can include tags that output entry properties, such as `{title}` or `{myCustomField}` in the text field below. e.g.: Exact Match: `/recipes/{recipeid}` or RegEx Match: `.*RecipeID={recipeid}$` where `{recipeid}` is a field handle to a field in this entry.
 * **Pattern Match Type** - What type of matching should be done with the Legacy URL Pattern.
 Details on RegEx matching can be found at [regexr.com](http://regexr.com) If a plugin provides a custom matching function, you can select it here.
 * **Redirect Type** - Select whether the redirect should be permanent or temporary.

 **Note:** if you add a Retour Redirect FieldType to an existing Section, or you import data from a foreign source into a Section with a Retour Redirect FieldType, the default values you set for the Retour Redirect FieldType will not be propagated to the entry yet.
 To cause that to happen, go to **Settings->Sections** then click on the Section to edit it, and hit **Save**.
 This will cause all of the entries in that section to be re-saved, and Retour will fill in the default field values.

+### Multiple Redirects to the Same Entry

+If you need more than one Legacy URL Pattern to redirect to a given entry, simply create a new Retour Redirect field (so that you get a new set of default options) and add it to your Entry Type layout.
+You can add as many as you like.

 ## Static Redirects